 Jack W. Partridge serves as a Director of SGRP and has done so since January 29, 2001.
 He has served as the Chairman of the Compensation Committee of SGRP since May 9, 2003, and also is a member of the Audit Committee and Governance Committee.
-Mr. Partridge is President of Jack W. Partridge & Associates.
+Mr. Partridge, now retired, served as President of Partridge & Associates, Inc. from 2000 to 2012.
 He previously served as Vice Chairman of the Board of The Grand Union Company from 1998 to 2000.
 Mr. Partridge's service with Grand Union followed a distinguished 23-year career with The Kroger Company, where he served as Group Vice President, Corporate Affairs, and as a member of the Senior Executive Committee, as well as various other executive positions.
 He has provided leadership for a broad range of civic, cultural and industry organizations.
 He currently serves as a member of the board of Checkpoint Systems, Inc. and is a director of the Scottsdale Unified Schools Foundation.